Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Leads from organic search (calls, form submissions, bookings)

-Rankings for your top 10-15 target terms (the ones that actually bring customers)
+Rankings for your top 10 to 15 target terms (the ones that actually bring customers)

 Google Business Profile actions (calls, direction requests, website clicks)